 Snacks are best kept light and clean, such as fresh fruit and veg, for example, a sliced apple with a small handful of walnuts or carrot sticks with a little helping of houmous.

 Dinner is best to keep as the nimblest of meals, as you use the least energy when you’re winding down before bed.
 A mix of light protein and minimal carbohydrate, such as flame-grilled chicken breast strips with a salad of adzuki beans, leaves, onion, tomato, cucumber, beetroot, carrot etc. and an optional light dressing should do the trick.

 - I Want to Gain Lean Mass:

-Breakfast for this diet is a very similar basis to the above, but you can switch it up from porridge to more savoury starts such as Eggs Benedict on wholegrain toast with spinach, tomatoes and onion.
+Breakfast can be like in diet 1, but you can switch it up from porridge to more savoury starts such as Eggs Benedict on wholegrain toast with spinach, tomatoes and onion.

 Lunch follows the same principle too.
 Go for a pan-fried salmon fillet with quinoa, butter beans and a sweet herby salad.

 Snacks still can be kept clean with fruit and veg, but feel free to add a high protein carbohydrate in there, such as a low-sugar nutty flapjack, or plain yoghurt with nuts and oats.

 Dinner sticks to being the lightest meal for the same reasons.
 A nice and nourishing end to the day would be a good turkey stir fry, with colourful vegetables and a small portion of noodles.